jsstuff/xql/README.md

 Introduction
 ------------

-QSql is a library designed to build SQL queries programmatically.
+uql.js is a library designed to build SQL queries programmatically.
 It implements a SQL expression tree that is created by high level API calls which mimic SQL syntax.
-QSql is basically a just tool that helps to create an expression tree based on `Node`s that is compiled at the last moment into a single SQL string.
-The library has been designed to be used in DAO/DB layers, but can be also used independently at any layer, according to your preference.
+It's basically just a tool that helps to create the expression tree that is compiled into a single SQL string at the end of the building phase.
+The library has been designed primarily for DAO/DB layers, but use-cases are nearly unlimited.

-There are several reasons why QSql has been developed:
+There are several reasons why uql.js has been developed:

   1. Full support and focus on PostgreSQL backend (at the moment)
   2. High performance and low memory footprint